LukaLiegis/quant/stock_prediction/README.md

 Now that I know how to implement the ideas from said project I want to re-create it for myself.

 This project has probably zero possibility of being put into production since it definitely is overfit and is plagued by 100 other problems.
 This is just for myself.

+The main outline of the project and the tools used will be similar but instead of forecasting the price of Goldman Sachs I forecast the returns, and I focus less on the number of features and more on the implementation of the deep learning frameworks.